Slammi/myredis/README.md

 Resources:
 Redis Wire Protocol reference - https://redis.io/topics/protocol

 This project was written in Python and runs locally in its current form.
 GET, DEL, and SET commands operate as intended with most options functional.
-Future addtions will include time locking options included with SET commands.
+Future additions will include time locking options included with SET commands.